How to Get Approved for an Apartment

 References can be especially helpful for those who are right on the cusp of qualifying for the apartment but need something extra to convince their potential landlord that they are not a risk.

-If you are concerned about any character issues coming up on your background check, landlord and personal references become even more important.
+If you are concerned about any character issues coming up on your background check, positive landlord and personal references can improve your chances of getting approved for an apartment.

 5. Save Enough for Your Move-In Expenses